peterwwillis/dpipes/README.md

 *dpipes* do not attempt to provide enterprise-grade features to distributed applications, such as traffic management, security policy enforcement, load balancing, rate limits, circuit breakers, and so on.
-Such features are admirable, but if you need all those features, go get yourself a real service mesh.
+Such features are admirable, but if you need all those features, you should get a real service mesh.

 ### - API Gateway